Council conducts quarterly baiting programs for wild dogs. To qualify for a baiting program, a land owner must meet the following criteria:

 Council loans pig traps to landowners.
 A $200 deposit is required, and the landowner/s must be able to transport the trap safely and dispose of feral pigs caught in the trap.
-Click HERE to download the form, call Council, or visit the Tully or Innisfail Council offices.
+View the Pig Trap Hire form, call Council, or visit the Tully or Innisfail Council offices.

 1080 baiting is available to landowners if certain conditions are met.

-Click HERE to download Council's 1080 baiting procedure.
+View and download 1080 Baiting Procedure document.
 Then contact Council (1300 763 903) to speak to an authorised officer regarding 1080 baiting for feral pigs.

 Hog hopper baiting stations are also available to be borrowed from Council to eliminate off-target damage from the use of 1080, and to allow 1080 to be used in wet conditions.